jwr12/MindocMD_sample/007_Building_Your_Site.md

 <!-- -->

-2.  **All Media Files are Found in the Folder Called Assets**.
-The first thing to know is that all of the media files for your edition should go in the folder called 'Assets.'
-You can upload a variety of file formats here, but common ones are best.
+2.  **All Media Files are Found in the Configuration_Files and Media_Files folders**.
+The first thing to know is that you should upload your media files into the subfolder called ‘Assets’ within the ‘Configuration_Files’ folder.
+You can upload a variety of file formats here.

 <!-- -->